 - The Grill Restaurant

 We ate here on our first night, in which I had the jerk chicken that didn’t taste anything close to jerk chicken.
 However, it was flavorful.
-This is a lovely romantic spot by the water which great for a special night or perhaps a beautiful premium breakfast with a view.
+This is a lovely romantic spot by the water, which is great for a special night or perhaps a beautiful premium breakfast with a view.

 - Restaurant Moustache